vmware-tanzu/graph-framework-for-microservices/README.md

 # Nexus; The Graph Framework for Microservices

-Graph Framework for Microservices is a platform software stack that bootstraps and accelerates cloud-native microservice development, that is out-of-the-box ready to thrive in the ever challenging world of distributed systems and SaaS.
+Nexus is a platform software stack that bootstraps and accelerates cloud-native microservice development, that is out-of-the-box ready to thrive in the ever challenging world of distributed systems and SaaS.

 It provides an extensible, distributed software stack that: